REGISTER NOW for the November 16-18 program.

 REGISTER NOW for the November 16-18 program.
 Register and pay before October 1 and receive a 10% discount.

 In this intensive three-day boot camp, you will learn the essentials to creating compelling audio stories.
 On-campus course time will be devoted to working with professional equipment, learning how to write for radio, editing in Adobe Audition, and developing a winning audio package.
 This course is designed for journalists and storytellers with little to no experience audio but with a passion for narrative and reporting in the audio form.
-Participants will leave with concrete skills and one complete audio story.
+Participants will leave with concrete skills and the elements for one complete audio story.

 Introduction to Process & Review of our 12 Step Check List